Tax credits for Iowa homeschooling families?

 The definitions are broader than one might think.

-The Department of Revenue has officially filed and published their proposed administrative rules that define what qualifies for the tax credit.
+The Department of Revenue has officially adopted and published their administrative rules that define what qualifies for the tax credit.

 What are some general guidelines?